RoshanPanahi2019/Datascience/Comment_Classification_NLP/Readme.md

 ### 2. Data Cleaning:

 ### 3. Feature Egineering:
-Chi-Square test was performed to drop the features with insignificant corelation with the label.
+After applying Chi-Squar test, the features with P_value<0.05 and 'nan' were discarded, remaining 205 number of features from the intial 870 features

 ### 3. Exploratory Data Analysis (EDA):